 “Then fools we be,” Orthos said.
 He had a wry grin that sat wrong with the knight.

 Everyone agreed to split the party into half.
 Damien was surprised when Orthos and Owen kindly offered to travel with the priest so he could list on their arms to relieve his knees.
 He was left with Bill and Tom, neither of them ideal companions and a trifle useless; the former had just one eye, and the latter was a fool with a fondness for giggling like a hyena.
 Still, he’d rather have five eyes than just two in Draywood.

 Striding past the first few trees, Damien felt his familiar world ebb to trickles of the real.
 Draywood had no discernible smell, nothing like spicy flowers or thick moisture in the grass.
 Everything green vanished within the first hundred yards, all grass, all weed, all fern, save for dead leaves swept in by wind.
 The forest divided itself into lines of silver lances, too orderly to have ever been living trees.
 Seen from inside, the wood had a brilliant luster that could disorient the eyes if you didn’t take care.
-Boughs remained as stiff and unyielding as they’d been when invading Romarians saw them for the first time millennia ago.
 The knight and his two companions constantly watched their extremities, wary of unintentionally straying into tree trunks with grooves as sharp as swords.
-The soft whispers of their footsteps were the only sounds in their ears.
+The soft whispers of their footsteps were the only sounds he heard.